hfboyce/hfboyce.github.io/about.md

 permalink: /about/
 ---

 Hello!
 My name is Hayley Boyce and I'm a graduate student at UBC.
-I am in The MDS program which is short hand for Master of Data Science.
+I am in The MDS program which just stands for Master of Data Science.
-After Graduting with an undergraduate degree in Financial Modeling, I found that the new field of Data Analytics was a huge interest for me .
-I Hope to add to this blog as I learn more about the field and share with you all my new developments and anything exciting that comes my way.
+After Graduting with an undergraduate degree in Financial Modeling, I found that the new field of Data Analytics was a huge interest of mine.
+I Hope to add to this blog as I learn more about the field, share with you all my new developments and anything else exciting that comes my way.

 ### More Information

-I live in Vancouver, BC, CANADA.
+I love baking and being active.
+I once won a snowcone machine in friends trivia contest.

 ### Contact me